Renew Your Certified Residential Appraiser

 - Renew by mail:

 Renewal is only available 90 days before the expiration date of the license.
 All requirements for renewal must be postmarked no later than the expiration date of the license.

 Requesting Active and Inactive Status

 Requesting Inactive Status

 - If the certification is expired for six months or less, submit the Renewal of Appraiser Certification form with the renewal fee.

 Requesting Active Status

 - Satisfy 28 hours of appraiser continuing education for each two-year renewal period the certification has been inactive, which must include the 7-hour National USPAP Update course.

 - Pay the required National Registry fee and active status fee.

 If your license has been expired more than six months, you may apply for reinstatement of the license by submitting an Application for Reinstatement and meeting the following education and experience requirements.

 - Complete 14 hours of approved ACE courses for each year since the last renewal of your previous license

-- Produce copies of work files and an appraisal report for all reported experience.
+- All appraisal experience claimed must be verifiable and supported.
 If your license has been expired more than 5 years or you do not have work files, you may apply for an Appraiser Trainee authorization to gain the minimum experience required.